VideoLLM Knows When to Speak: Enhancing Time-Sensitive Video Comprehension with Video-Text Duet Interaction Format: : Our Proposed VideoLLM

 \subsection{Inference Procedure}

-A python-style pseudocode of the inference process is shown in \cref{alg:inference}.
 When consuming every single sampled frame of the video, we first check if there is a user query happening at this time.
 If yes, we first input this user turn to the model.
 Then the sampled frame is input to the model, after which the informative score and relevance score are calculated.
-In addition, we use a function \texttt{need\_response} to estimate whether the model should generate an assistant response according to the informative scores and relevance scores for this frame along with previous frames.
+We use a function \texttt{need\_response} to estimate whether the model should generate an assistant response according to the informative scores and relevance scores for this frame along with previous frames.
 If yes, the \texttt{generate} function of the LLM outputs a response.
 Different \texttt{need\_response} functions can be designed depending on the specific task, which is introduced in the experiment section (\cref{sec:experiments}).
-This process can be efficiently implemented by updating the KV Cache each time when a frame or text is input or generated.
+This process can be efficiently implemented by updating the KV Cache each time when a frame or text is input or generated, and a python-style sudo code is provided in \cref{sec:pesudo_code_inference}.